edzaga/sql-course/lectures/week2/lecture7.rst

         FROM Juegos
         WHERE StudioName = 'Ubisoft' AND year = 2000;

-This query exibits the characteristic select-from-where form of most SQL queries.
-The FROM clause gives the relation or relations to which the query refers 1x1 our example. the query is about the relation Juegos.
+This query exhibits the typical select-from-where form of most SQL queries.
+The FROM clause gives the relation or relations to which the query refers to(1x1 in our example).
+The query is about the relation Juegos.

-In the example, the attribute studioName of the relation Juegos is tested for equality against the constant 'Infinity Ward'.
+In the example, the attribute studioName of the relation Juegos is tested for equality against the constant 'Ubisoft'.
 This constant is
 string-valued: strings in SQL are denoted by surrounding them with single quotes.
 Numeric constants, integers and reals, are also allowed, and
 SQL uses the common notations for reals such as -12.34 or 1.23E45.